Farid El Alagui: Edinburgh City

-After spending a number of months without a club, El Alagui played as a trialist for Scottish League Two club Edinburgh City on 4 November 2017, in a match against Stirling Albion.
+After spending a number of months without a club, El Alagui played as a trialist for Scottish League Two club Edinburgh City on 4 November 2017, in a match against Stirling Albion, where he set up a goal, in a 2–1 loss.
 Shortly after, he signed a deal with the club until the end of the 2017–18 season.
-He left the club at the end of his contract in May 2018.
-After a final season with hometown club FC Marmande 47, El Alagui retired from football on 8 June 2019.